bigcommerce/dev-docs/docs/api-docs/store-management/shipping/how-to-use-shipping-provider.md

 # Using a 3rd-Party Shipping Provider

-Once a merchant installs a Shipping Provider app on their store, merchants and API users can add connection settings.
-A merchant can navigate to the Shipping Manager and enable your carrier app, input carrier connection settings, and disable your carrier app for any defined zone.
-An API user can create, update, and delete carrier connections.
+Once a merchant installs and enables a Shipping Provider app on their store, merchants and API users can add connection settings to carriers.
+Merchants and API users can then create shipping zones and shipping methods.
+This article is a guide for API users on how to manage carrier connections, shipping zones, and shipping methods.

-## Shipping Carriers
+## Manage connections to shipping carriers

 ### Create a Connection